3D printing design software

 Recommended uses for Fusion 360:

-• Move on to Fusion 360 once you have learned TinkerCAD and encountered some of its limitations.
+• Move on to Fusion 360 once TinkerCAD has been learned and to overcome some of its limitations.

 • Can be used for applying braille to curved surfaces (one dot at a time).